-The funding application deadline
+- The funding application deadline

 - A copy of or link to the Request for Applications (RFA) or Funding Opportunity Announcement (FOA)

-    - What role(s) the UW will play in the research (can attach a scope of work)
+- What role(s) the UW will play in the research (attach a draft scope of work if available)

 - Whether this request is for a single study, multiple studies and/or a network that will design and conduct studies

 After assessing the acceptability of the proposed IRB, HSD will typically provide the UW participating site investigator with a letter of support.
 This should be provided to the lead PI and retained for study records.

-    If your funding commitment includes the involvement of non-UW, institutions or organizations (for example, Seattle Children’s or Northwest Kidney Centers) in obtaining consent, collecting identifiable data from research participants or conducting research procedures, each of these organizations will need to agree to the sIRB arrangement and to provide the lead PI with confirmation of the agreement.
+If your funding commitment includes the involvement of non-UW, institutions or organizations (for example, Seattle Children’s or Fred Hutch) in obtaining consent, collecting identifiable data from research participants or conducting research procedures, each of these organizations will also need to agree to the sIRB arrangement.

 Study set up